-Writing builds to a cartridge to test was tedious and debugging was difficult.
-To solve this, I developed a library that implemented the low-level GBA input, sprites and rendering systems using OpenGL and Win32.
+Writing builds to a cartridge was time consuming and debugging was difficult.
+To help, I developed a library that emulated the low-level hardware systems using OpenGL and Win32.
 This allowed me to create a Windows version using the same game code that ran in the Visual Studio IDE and use all the debugging tools at my disposal.

 The game made extensive use of particle effects and featured pixel-perfect collision detection, physics for a tractor beam that allowed the player to pick up and tow objects of different masses, and various types of gravity effects to pull or push the player around.

 I also developed a level editor for Windows: